Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint23-mid/index.md

 - Design first iteration Find a dataset by browsing categories (taxonomy)
 - Schedule sessions with consumers to test viewing a dataset
 - Prepare guide for unmoderated testing with publishers
-- Complete testing of create journey with early testers
 - Plan StatsWales away day in Cardiff (Marvell & WG teams)
 - Handover from Register Dynamics
 - Dimension: Name